 Computer configuration > Administrative templates > Windows components > Windows Update

 Step 3.
-On the right side, double click on entry Windows Update to open it.
+On the right side, double-click on the entry Windows Update to open it.

 Step 4.
-Look for the policy “Do not include drivers with Windows Updates” and double-click on the policy to open its properties.
+Look for the policy “Do not include drivers with Windows Updates” and double-click on the policy to open its settings.